weareheavy/nuxt-cookie-consent/docs/documentation.md

 With this module, we aim to address these issues while providing a small and easy-to-use interface for interaction.

+## SSR
+So, what about SSR?
+This module parses the cookies on the server and populates the consent state and loads your scripts directly on the ssr response for faster loading.

+This means that your scripts are loaded initially by the client if the consent is given.

 ## Installation
 Install the `@weareheavy/nuxt-cookie-consent` module using your favorite package manager.